 In comparison, the revolver is a machine that only relies on the shooter to make it fire ACCURATELY.
 Thus, the revolver can be fired with a much more relaxed and less tense grip while the auto-loader will not work unless the shooter uses a firm grip.
 Some novice shooters have a difficult time learning the difference from a firm grip and a death grip, which can also lead to inaccuracy.

 Subsequently, the revolver is a much easier gun to learn and manipulate.
 Its design renders it a weapon which can be easily deployed and fired by novices.
-Quite a few women have a difficult time manipulating the slide of an auto-loader as some models, especially the smaller and more concealable models, have very tight recoil springs.
+Quite a few women, generally having less hand strength, have a difficult time manipulating the slide of an auto-loader as some models, especially the smaller and more concealable versions, have very tight recoil springs.
 Thus, the revolver has gained a reputation of simplicity.
 Sometimes people misunderstand or misinterpret what that simplicity really means and mistake the weapon as being more simplistic than an auto-loader.

 Going back to that original question, is the revolver really a more simple machine design?
 In my opinion no. If you research exploded diagrams and parts lists for most modern revolvers and auto-loaders, what you will find is that revolvers typically have significantly higher numbers of parts than the typical auto-loaders.
 And that number includes the magazines which usually have four separate parts each.
 An example would be a classic Colt 1911 which has 51 total parts while a Smith & Wesson model 19 has 93 total parts.
 If you compare only the moving parts, the revolvers still exceed the number of moving parts than in a typical auto-loader.